-Valda Leighteizer, MA, MEd (Acadia), PhD (Dalhousie), Assistant Professor
+Allan Neilsen, MEd (Manitoba), PhD (Manitoba), Professor

-The website for the inter-university doctoral program is www.educationphd.ns.ca
+The website for the inter-university doctoral program is www.nsphdeducation.ca

-The PhD in Educational Studies is offered in a collaborative partnership with Mount Saint Vincent University.
-Acadia University and St. Francis Xavier University.
+The PhD in Educational Studies is offered in a collaborative partnership with Mount Saint Vincent University, Acadia University and St. Francis Xavier University.
 The research-oriented doctoral program is jointly administrated by the Inter-University Doctoral Administrative Committee (IDAC).
 Applicants are admitted to one university and graduate from that Home Institution of Record.